beckyfernez/web-app-project/README.md

 ```sh
 https://dining-location-reviews-app.herokuapp.com/
 ```
+Disclaimer: the url above is just a sample and is not functional!

-And your home page should look something like this:
+Now, your home page should look something like this:

 ## [License](/LICENSE.md)